lovell/sharp/README.md

 Scale output to `width` x `height`.
 By default, the resized image is cropped to the exact size specified.

-`width` is the Number of pixels wide the resultant image should be.
+`width` is the integral Number of pixels wide the resultant image should be, between 1 and 16383 (0x3FFF).
 Use `null` or `undefined` to auto-scale the width to match the height.

-`height` is the Number of pixels high the resultant image should be.
+`height` is the integral Number of pixels high the resultant image should be, between 1 and 16383.
 Use `null` or `undefined` to auto-scale the height to match the width.

 #### extract(top, left, width, height)